-As I mentioned, many popular shag bags have built-in practice sticks, some allow you to add a practice stick to the bag, and some are just plain old bags.
+As I mentioned, many popular shag bags have built-in practice sticks.
+While some allow you to add a practice stick to the shag bag.
+Then there are others that are just plain old shag bags.
 Some golfers just keep a practice stick handy and forgo the shag bag altogether.

 Best Way to Use a Shag Bag

 Your shag bag can come in handy practically anywhere.
 From the practice range to a local field in town, to your backyard, or even inside your home or office, you’ll find your shag bag comes in handy all the time.